hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 Introduction
 ----------
 The SimpleDeepNetToolbox is a **pure-MATLAB** and simple toolbox for deep learning.
+This toolbox was originally ported from [python library](https://github.com/oreilly-japan/deep-learning-from-scratch).
+However, major modification have been made for MATLAB implementation and its efficient implementation.

 There are much better other toolboxes available for deep learning, e.g. Theano, torch or tensorflow.
 I would definitely recomment you to use one of such tools for your problems at hand.